-- 1. Understand the role of baseball in American culture. - 2.
-Understand the operation of baseball as a cultural institution. - 3.
-Understand the legal and political issues that have impacted baseball. - 3.
+- 1. Demonstrate an understanding of the role of baseball in American culture. - 2.
+Present an understanding of the operation of baseball as a cultural institution. - 3.
+Demonstrate an understanding of the legal and political issues that have impacted baseball. - 3.
 Critically analyze baseball themed film and literature. - 4.
 Reflect on his/her relationship to baseball.